-“A good point,” Frank remarked.
-“Unfortunately, all of this makes our trip to retrieve Julie that much more difficult.
+Frank nodded.
+“Unfortunately,” he added, “this makes our trip to retrieve Julie that much more difficult.
 I mean, short of recruiting her parents…”

-“Hm.”
+“Okay.”
 Frank looked to Luci, then back at Clarke.
-“Then we’re either going to have travel down to Illinois the long way, which would be a pain to do in the past, or get fancy with geometry.”
+“Then we’re either going to have travel down to Illinois the long way – which is problematic in our present and a pain in the past – or we get fancy with geometry.”

 “You can co-ordinate our efforts here, Luci,” Frank noted, reaching out to touch her shoulder before looking at the others.
 “Now, I had a map of Canada, but if Julie was born in the States, that’s not going to be big enough.
 I’ll run and get an atlas.”